mlibre2/myLogin/README.md

 > [!NOTE]
 > ⚙️ The following parameters are optional; they are not required.

-- ``/DisableTaskMgr`` or ``/dt``

-With this parameter, you can disable the **Task Manager** to make it difficult to bypass login, such as terminating the process.

 - ``/DisableExplorer`` or ``/de``

   With this parameter, you can temporarily disable **Windows Explorer**, preventing the taskbar, desktop icons, and the ability to open the Start menu.
+  > For added security, it is enabled by default since [v2.5](https://github.com/mlibre2/myLogin/releases/tag/2.5)

 - ``/DisablePowerOff`` or ``/dp``

   With this parameter, you can disable the Power Off button **(available since [v1.1](https://github.com/mlibre2/myLogin/releases/tag/1.1))**

 - ``/DisableReboot`` or ``/dr``

   With this parameter, you can disable the Restart button **(available since [v1.1](https://github.com/mlibre2/myLogin/releases/tag/1.1))**

 - ``/DisableLockSession`` or ``/dl``

   With this parameter, you can disable the Lock Session button **(available since [v2.0](https://github.com/mlibre2/myLogin/releases/tag/2.0))**

 - ``/Style`` or ``/st``

   With this parameter, you can change the layout (0=Default White, 1=Dark, 2=Light Blue)

   Example, enable dark mode:

 ``MyLogin.exe /PassHash 0x9461E4B1394C6134483668F09CCF7B93 /Style 1``

 - ``/AutoUpdater`` or ``/au``

   With this parameter, you enable automatic updates every time the program starts, once the package is downloaded, it is installed on the next start. **(available since [v2.2](https://github.com/mlibre2/myLogin/releases/tag/2.2))**

   Example with all options:

-``MyLogin.exe /ph 0x9461E4B1394C6134483668F09CCF7B93 /dt /de /st 1``
+``MyLogin.exe /ph 0x9461E4B1394C6134483668F09CCF7B93 /dp /dr /dl /st 1 /au``

 ## 📥 How do I download it?